jrkerns/pylinac/docs/source/cbct_docs.rst

 Typical Use
 -----------

-CBCT analysis as done by this module closely follows what is specified in the CatPhan manuals, replacing the need for manual measurements.
+CatPhan analysis as done by this module closely follows what is specified in the CatPhan manuals, replacing the need for manual measurements.
-First, import the class:
+There are 3 CatPhan models that pylinac can analyze: :class:`~pylinac.ct.CatPhan504`, :class:`~pylinac.ct.CatPhan503`, & :class:`~pylinac.ct.CatPhan600`
+, each with their own class in pylinac.
+Let's assume you have the CatPhan504 for this example.
+Using the other models/classes is exactly the same except the class name.

 .. code-block:: python

-    from pylinac import CBCT
+    from pylinac import CatPhan504  # or import the CatPhan503 or CatPhan600

 The minimum needed to get going is to:

-* **Load images** -- Loading the DICOM images into your CBCT object is done by passing the images in during construction.
+* **Load images** -- Loading the DICOM images into your CatPhan object is done by passing the images in during construction.
   The most direct way is to pass in the directory where the images are:

   .. code-block:: python

     cbct_folder = r"C:/QA Folder/CBCT/June monthly"
-    mycbct = CBCT(cbct_folder)
+    mycbct = CatPhan504(cbct_folder)

   or load a zip file of the images:

   .. code-block:: python

     zip_file = r"C:/QA Folder/CBCT/June monthly.zip"
-    mycbct = CBCT.from_zip(zip_file)
+    mycbct = CatPhan504.from_zip(zip_file)

   You can also use the demo images provided:

   .. code-block:: python

-    mycbct = CBCT.from_demo_images()
+    mycbct = CatPhan504.from_demo_images()

-* **Analyze the images** -- Once the folder/images are loaded, tell CBCT to start analyzing the images.
-See the Algorithm section for details and :meth:`~pylinac.cbct.CBCT.analyze`` for analysis options:
+* **Analyze the images** -- Once the folder/images are loaded, tell pylinac to start analyzing the images.
+See the Algorithm section for details and :meth:`~pylinac.cbct.CatPhan504.analyze`` for analysis options:

   .. code-block:: python

     mycbct.analyze()

-* **View the results** -- The CBCT module can print out the summary of results to the console as well as draw a matplotlib image to show where the samples were taken and their values:
+* **View the results** -- The CatPhan module can print out the summary of results to the console as well as draw a matplotlib image to show where the samples were taken and their values:

   .. code-block:: python